Xertes0/camel_learning/README.md

 ## MNIST database model

-There is an attempt at creating a MNIST database model in the examples directory but I could not get any decent results from it.
-Two possible causes I can think of are: the use of sigmoid activation function instead of ReLU.
-And the fact that this library is too slow: the actual training must probably be done with a much lower learning rate but decreasing it also means waiting longer for the results.
+There is a working model trained on the [MNIST](http://yann.lecun.com/exdb/mnist/) database.
+It trains the fastest using sigmoid activation function and learning rate of 1.0, but you can also use ReLU with learning rate of (from my tests) at most 0.01.
+Using this configuration will be slower but you may achieve better results, if you do, please share them with me :D